-1. Heart Center Leipzig at University of Leipzig, Department of Internal Medicine/Cardiology, and Leipzig Heart Institute, Leipzig, Germany 2.
-Department of Cardiology, Angiology and Intensive Care Medicine, University Heart Center Lübeck, Medical Clinic II, University of Lübeck, Lübeck, Germany 3.
-German Center for Cardiovascular Research (DZHK) 4.
-Leibniz Institute for Science and Mathematics Education Kiel, Germany 5.
-Medizinische Klinik und Poliklinik, Klinikum rechts der Isar, Technische Universität München, Munich, Germany 6.
-CardioVascular Center Frankfurt, Frankfurt, Germany 7.
-Department of Cardiology and Vascular Medicine, West German Heart and Vascular Center Essen, University Hospital Essen, Essen, Germany 8.
-Department of Cardiology, Pulmonology, and Vascular Medicine, Medical Faculty of the Heinrich Heine University Düsseldorf, Düsseldorf, Germany 9.
+1. Heart Center Leipzig at University of Leipzig, Department of Internal Medicine/Cardiology, and Leipzig Heart Institute, Leipzig, Germany; 2.
+Department of Cardiology, Angiology and Intensive Care Medicine, University Heart Center Lübeck, Medical Clinic II, University of Lübeck, Lübeck, Germany; 3.
+German Center for Cardiovascular Research (DZHK), Berlin, Germany; 4.
+Leibniz Institute for Science and Mathematics Education Kiel, Kiel, Germany; 5.
+Medizinische Klinik und Poliklinik, Klinikum rechts der Isar, Technische Universität München, Munich, Germany; 6.
+CardioVascular Center Frankfurt, Frankfurt, Germany; 7.
+Department of Cardiology and Vascular Medicine, West German Heart and Vascular Center Essen, University Hospital Essen, Essen, Germany; 8.
+Department of Cardiology, Pulmonology, and Vascular Medicine, Medical Faculty of the Heinrich Heine University Düsseldorf, Düsseldorf, Germany; 9.
 Department of Cardiology and Cardiovascular Medicine, University Hospital, Eberhard Karls University Tübingen, Tübingen, Germany

-Methods and Results: Four studies comparing GA and DS in patients undergoing PMVR were included in an individual patient data meta-analysis.
+Methods and results: Four studies comparing GA and DS in patients undergoing PMVR were included in an individual patient data meta-analysis.
 Data were pooled after multiple imputation.
 The composite safety endpoint of all-cause death, stroke, pneumonia, or major to life-threatening bleeding occurred in 87 of 626 (13.9%) patients with no difference between patients treated with DS as compared to GA (56 and 31 events in 420 and 206 patients, respectively).
-In this regard, the odds ratio was 1.27 (95% confidence interval, 0.78 to 2.09; p=0.338) and 1.26 (95% confidence interval, 0.49 to 3.22; p=0.496) following the one-stage and two-stage approach, respectively.
-Length of ICU stay was longer after GA as compared to DS (ratio of days 3.08, 95% confidence interval, 2.18 to 4.36, p<0.001 and 2.88, 95% confidence interval, 1.45 to 5.73, p=0.016 following the one-stage and two-stage approach, respectively).
+In this regard, the odds ratio (OR) was 1.27 (95% confidence interval [CI]: 0.78 to 2.09; p=0.338) and 1.26 (95% CI: 0.49 to 3.22; p=0.496) following the one-stage and two-stage approach, respectively.
+Length of ICU stay was longer after GA as compared to DS (ratio of days 3.08, 95% CI: 2.18 to 4.36, p<0.001, and 2.88, 95% CI: 1.45 to 5.73, p=0.016, following the one-stage and two-stage approach, respectively).

-Conclusion: Both, DS and GA might offer a similar safety profile.
+Conclusions: Both DS and GA might offer a similar safety profile.
 However, ICU stay seems to be shorter after DS.